robander/deprecated-dita/README.md

 To get a report on your own content, just change the input map parameter to your own content, and run with whatever format and additional parameters you usually use.
 The log will contain informational messages for all deprecated markup.

+## Automatically updating deprecated markup

+Jason Fox's [DITA Validator](https://github.com/jason-fox/com.here.validate.svrl) plug-in will automatically detect any of the markup reported by this plug-in, and apply the reccomended fix in that source file.
+You should check it out.